vfcash/VFC-Core/README.md

 For a Windows installation you can follow the steps above via the Ubuntu Console, install the Ubuntu Terminal software for Windows: https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6

-**To become an active part of the network leave the coin program running in a screen and make sure any necessary ports are forwarded, VFC uses UDP Port 8787.** You will need to make atleast one valid transaction on the network before the mainnet indexes you as a peer and will commuicate with your node.
+**To become an active part of the network make sure UDP Port 8787 is forwarded.** You will need to make atleast one valid transaction on the network before the mainnet indexes you as a peer and will commuicate with your node.
 We recommend that you send 1 VFC to yourself, to and from the same address.
 If you are sent VFC your balance will still show 0 until you perform this operation from your network node.
 Alternatively you can mine VFC with `vfc mine` and your first successful mined VFC will register you on the network.

 Each address is limited to one transaction every three seconds, once a transaction is made the sender cannot make another transaction to a different address for three seconds.